valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   A new `valtimo-dependency-versions` module has been created, which at the same time removes the version control from `valtimo-dependencies` and `valtimo-gzac-depenencies`.

+  This module specifies versions for dependencies of Valtimo.

   More information can be found [here](../../../getting-started/modules/core/valtimo-dependency-versions.md).

 * **New feature2**